lchdl/NLL_anomaly_detection/README.md

 > ```
 > in your console.
 If no error occurs then everything is OK! :).
 We use `bet` (brain extraction tool) to calculate brain mask for each image.

+## Install this script

+After the installation of ANTs and FSL, you need to create a new Python3 venv ([link](https://docs.python.org/3/library/venv.html))

 ## Prepare your data

 ### Download data